dorahacksglobal/quantum-randomness-generator/README.md

 ### Discussions

+In summary, we demonstrate the realization of Bell's theorem certified quantum random number generation using cloud quantum computers.
+Based on that the entanglement fidelity of Bell state is $86.87$% and the CHSH game score is $0.8036$, we extract more than $70000$ real random number and pass the NIST test to prove the randomness.
+In the future, we expect better CHSH score to improve the min-entropy value and we also prospect that randomness expansion is possible using superconducting quantum computer.
+Besides, we also note that the quantum advantages can also be used to achieve certified quantum random number generation [7].

+### Problems

 **Problem 1: Entanglement fidelity and CHSH score are not stable for Regetti quantum computer**

-Although in previous section, the entanglement fidelity is $86.87%%$ and the CHSH score is $0.8036$, which definitely prove the quantum computer is "quantum".
+Although in previous section, the entanglement fidelity is $86.87$% and the CHSH score is $0.8036$, which definitely prove the quantum computer is "quantum".
 But actually, in some accesses to Regetti, we obtain near entanglement-free result.
 Here, we give an example:

 The density matrix is: